emergentworks/curriculum/digital-literacy/phase-1.md

 - Empower mentees with skills to safely explore and teach themselves new skills
 - Create a presentation (passion project)

+### Supplemental resources

+- Optionally, we have gathered some learning resources for [digital literacy](README.md) for students who are looking for additional tutorials on computer basics, email, the internet, and digital security.

+---

 #### Footnotes

 \* = Already included in the section’s link